 Property Division: Community Property Rules

 Arizona is a community property state.
 This means that most property and debts acquired during the marriage are presumed to be jointly owned and must be divided equitably, though not necessarily equally.
+Property subject to division includes:- Real estate and vehicles

 - Bank accounts and retirement funds